 To being, click on the Port Forwarding section on of Termius then click New Rule.

 At the top of the add form you'll notice three options: Local, Remote, and Dynamic.
 Choose the option that fits your use case.
 If you're trying to tunnel a database connection, a popular scenario, use Remote.

 On the mobile version, you may provide a label for the forwarded port.
 It is optional.

 For the Ports fields, specify the from and to ports.
-For the bind address, 127.0.0.1 is recommend, though you can change this to another address if you wish to listen on a virtual IP or another network interface on your system.
+For the bind address, 127.0.0.1 is recommended, though you can change this to another address if you wish to listen on a virtual IP or another network interface on your system.

 With Dynamic Port Forwarding, you need only specify one port - this is the local port that the SOCKS proxy server will listen to and await connections.